Skip to content ↓

 Music touches the lives of everyone at The Oratory

-The Music Department is passionate about encouraging all students to find and develop their love for music.
-Music is very popular with our students and the opportunities to perform and to improve their skills are vast.
-Our co-curricular programme provides students with many further ways to enjoy Music.
+The Music Department is passionate about encouraging all pupils to find and develop their love for music.
+Music is very popular with our pupils and the opportunities to perform and to improve their skills are vast.
+Our co-curricular programme provides pupils with many further ways to enjoy Music.

 You have not allowed cookies and this content may contain cookies.